jsoliveir/ch1-docker/microservices/api.core.subscriptions/readme.md

 You can check de API documentation by browing the following address http://localhost:8000/swagger/index.html

-Please consider that the port might be different depending on your start up settings.
+*Please consider that the remote port might be different depending on your start up settings.*